tkam8/f5_cis_opsguide/docs/intro.rst

 This unofficial document provides best practices, tips, and caveats when validating F5 Container Ingress Services (CIS) in a Kubernetes environment.

 ..
 NOTE::
    This is a supplemental guide to official documentation on |clouddocs|_.
+Testing should be done in a staging or sandbox environment to confirm expected behavior before deploying to production.

 F5 Container Ingress Services - Overview
 ---------------